• Skip to primary navigation

 • Red Pepper Flakes (optional): A few red pepper flakes add additional flavor and a little spice.

-• Vegetable Broth: I use organic vegetable broth I purchase in bulk from Costco.
+• Vegetable Broth: I use organic vegetable broth from Costco in bulk.

 • Gnocchi: I used shelf-stable gnocchi located in the pasta section of my grocery store.